 In the Integration view, it will show an aggregate for all the runs inside that integration.
-Inside a template, it will show aggregate status for all the runs inside that template.
+Inside a Flow, it will show aggregate status for all the runs inside that Flow.

 In the run view, it will show the aggregate status of all the steps performed under a particular run.

 Integration detail page